yesimon/datagoo/docs/software.rst

 DataGoo's firmware is open-source and can be downloaded from GitHub: https://github.com/yesimon/datagoo.
-Feel free to send a pull request if you to contribute changes either to the source code or the documentation.
+Feel free to send a pull request if you want to contribute changes either to the source code or the documentation.

-For write access to the repository, please contact Simon Ye at sye737+github@gmail.com.
+For write access to the repository, please contact Simon at sye737+github@gmail.com.

 Building with Arduino IDE